zuozhenggh/learning-library/analytics-library/redbull/analytics-basic-data-exploration/analytics-basic-data-exploration.md

 3. Now create the visualization to show the position changes during the race.

-   Select the LAP, POSITION and DRIVERREF (Control + click to multi-select) fields.
+   Select the `LAP`, `POSITION` and `DRIVERREF` (Control + click to multi-select) fields.
 Then right click on any of those fields and select "Pick Visualization".
 Choose the Line visualization.

 	 ![Banner](images/create-lap-chart.png)

-4. Separate the information of the two races into separate visualizations by dragging RACE_NAME to the Trellis Rows section.
+4. Separate the information of the two races into separate visualizations by dragging `RACE_NAME` to the Trellis Rows section.

    ![Banner](images/drag-to-trellis-rows.png)

 5. Inspect the results.

    We see immediately that the high scoring race has many more position changes than the low scoring race.
 This suggests that the number of take overs are an important factor that influence the race score.
 Intuitively this also makes sense.
 Let's make a note of this!

 	 Note 1: "The total number of position changes _may be_ a factor to predict race score"

 6. Now let's zoom in on the top positions during the two races.
 Intuition tells us that people are interested in what happens there.

-   Drag the POSITION field to the Filter section and configure it to only show data for Positions 1 to 5.
+   Drag the `POSITION` field to the Filter section and configure it to only show data for Positions 1 to 5.

    ![Banner](images/filter-position.png)